Translationally controlled tumor protein

-TCTP protein is also referred to as Q23, P21, P23, histamine releasing factor (HRF), and fortilin.
+TCTP protein is also known as p23, Fortilin, and histamine-releasing factor.

 TCTP is a multifunctional and highly conserved protein that existed ubiquitously in different eukaryote species and distributed widely in various tissues and cell types.

-Human translationally controlled tumor protein (hTCTP) is a growth-related, calcium-binding protein.
+TCTP in the human is a growth-related, calcium-binding protein.

 History

 Translationally controlled tumor protein was first discovered in 1989 as a cDNA sequence obtained from a human mammary carcinoma cDNA library with proves derived from the translationally controlled, growth-related mouse tumor protein TCTP.
 TCTP was originally described as a growth related protein of tumor cells.
 Its mRNA accumulates in translationally repressed postpolysomal mRNP-complexes.

 Research in 1997 shown that TCTP is not a tumor- or tissue-specific protein, but is expressed ubiquitously from plants to mammals.
+Later studies show TCTP involvement in a protozoan Trypanosoma brucei.

 Characteristics

 TCTP is a 20–25 kDa protein abundantly and ubiquitously expressed in the cell.
 The protein is transcribed in more than 500 different tissues and cell types; hTCTP gene is one of the top 10 most ubiquitously expressed genes in humans by examining 1753 libraries from kinds of tissues, but differed considerably in their quantity and ratio of expression.
 The expression is lower in kidney and renal cells.
 This indicates an extensive transcriptional control and involvement of tissue-specific factors.

 The majority of publications established TCTP to be a cytoplasmic protein but nuclear localisation has also been reported, as well as extracellular activity; however, the process of secretion has not been found.